Chapter 2 Getting Started with R

 in memory, we can do arithmetic with it.
 For

-instance, we may want to convert this weight into pounds (area in acres is 2.47 times the area in hectares):
+instance, we may want to convert this area into acres (area in acres is 2.47 times the area in hectares):

 We can also change a variable’s value by assigning it a new value: